hiitspolinaa/Labyrinth-of-Shadows/README.md

  A simple object-oriented Labyrinth Game where the player moves through a dynamically generated maze, collects treasures, and tries to reach the exit with the highest score.
 The game includes user login, a graphical interface, and MySQL-based save/load functionality.

  Features:
 User login & registration
 Dynamic maze generation
 Player movement in four directions
 Treasure collection that increases score
 Win by reaching the exit
 Lose by hitting a wall
 Save & load game state using MySQL
 Simple and intuitive GUI

 Main Components:
 Player
 Position in the maze
 Score and collected treasures
 Movement and exit detection

-Maze
+Maze:

-Dynamic grid with walls, paths, treasures, and exit

-Functions to check walls, treasures, and exit location
+Dynamic grid with walls, paths, treasures, and exit Functions to check walls, treasures, and exit location GameController

-GameController

 Starts a new game
 Manages each turn
 Ends the game and updates score
 Saves and loads the game from the database

 GUI:
 Visual display of the maze
 Movement buttons (⬆️⬇️⬅️➡️)
 Player info panel (position, score, treasures)
 Save, Load, and Exit buttons
  Database (MySQL)

-Used to store:
+Used to store:User accounts,Game state.Maze layout,Treasure data

-User accounts

-Game state

-Maze layout

-Treasure data